necr0n/dcs-make-flyable/README.md

 - developing air-to-ground radar
 - enabling all the weapons available

+# Which planes are worth flying?
+Planes that have a nice model or mostly working avionics.
+Su-24M, Su-34, B-1B, MiG-31, MQ-1A Predator, MQ-9 Reaper, Tu-22M3.

 # How to use it?
 * Click on the green Clone or download button, download .ZIP